vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 longer, and as a side-effect also make it more equal across days.
 If I find deterioration from this reduced frequency, I might increase the frequency to two out of three days.

-## Standing on one leg with eyes open: standard version

-I already mentioned standing on one leg with eyes open as an exercise I might do if I am not able to clear the threshold for standing on one leg with eyes closed.
-However, separate from that, I should also do the exercise of standing on one leg with eyes open (for two minutes or however long I can maintain my balance) at least once a month (EDITED 2024-11-30 from "once a week"), once for each leg.
-Since this is a somewhat time-consuming exercise, I should generally do it on a weekend day; it generally makes sense to do before strength exercises, so I should do it on the weekend day that I'm doing strength exercises.